Using Mathematica for Quantum Mechanics: A Student's Manual: coupled spin systems: Ising model in a transverse field 1 IsingModel Ising model in a transverse field

 \subsubsection{energy gap}

 Much of the behavior of our Ising spin chain can be seen in a plot of the \emph{energy gap}, which is the energy difference between the ground state and the first excited state.
-With $\text{\mm{m}}=2$ we calculate the two lowest-lying energy levels and plot their energy difference as a function of the parameter $b$: \begin{mathematica} ¤mathin With[{bmax = 3, db = 1/64, m = 2}, ¤mathnl ListLinePlot[Table[{b, gs[b,m][[1,2]]-gs[b,m][[1,1]]}, ¤mathnl {b, -bmax, bmax, db}]]] \end{mathematica}
+With $\text{\mm{m}}=2$ we calculate the two lowest-lying energy levels and plot their energy difference as a function of the parameter $b$: \begin{mathematica} ¤mathin With[{bmax = 3, db = 1/64, m = 2}, ¤mathnl ListLinePlot[Table[{b, gs[b,m][[1,2]]-gs[b,m][[1,1]]}, ¤mathnl {b, -bmax, bmax, db}]]] \end{mathematica} Notice how the fact that the \mm{gs} function remembers its own results speeds up this calculation by a factor of 2 (see \autoref{sec:functionswhichremember}).

-Even in this small 20-spin simulation we can see that this gap is approximately
+Even in this small \IsingSize-spin simulation we can see that this gap is approximately

-This observation of a qualitative change in the excitation gap suggests that at $b=\pm 1$ the system undergoes a \emph{quantum phase transition} (\emph{i.e.}, a phase transition induced by quantum fluctuations instead of thermal fluctuations).
+This observation of a qualitative change in the excitation gap suggests that at $b=\pm 1$ the system undergoes a \emph{quantum phase transition} (\ie, a phase transition induced by quantum fluctuations instead of thermal fluctuations).
 We note that the gap of \autoref{eq:IsingGap} is independent of the particle number $N$ and is therefore a \emph{global} property of the Ising spin ring, not a property of each individual spin (in which case it would scale with $N$).